jlaurens/synctex/test standalone/README.md

 In addition, `.../test_setup_⟨local⟩.lua` and `.../test_setup_⟨local⟩.lua` are executed when `--local=⟨local⟩` was an argument provided on the command line otherwaise when the environment variable `SYNCTEX_DEV_LOCAL=⟨local⟩` is set.
 These files may contain processing that cannot be shared between developers, for example system dependent processing or configuration dependent processing.
-Particularly useful while during develoment.
+Particularly useful while during develoment, see the `2222` year.

 ## Testing framework